 You might have heard the phrase ‘big fish must eat small fishes to survive.’
 That’s what happens in the business world every day.
 A vast majority of deals involve middle- and micro-market companies, but only the multi-billion dollar, cross-border transactions attract press coverage.

-There are numerous reasons why these kinds of deals happens
+There are numerous reasons why acquisitions happen:

-- To increase growth in future
+- To increase growth in the future.

-- To acquire patents/technologies
+- To acquire patents/technologies.